He whata kai, he whata kōrero, inā he māramatanga

 Te Whata initial development was resourced by StatsNZ as part of the Mana Ōrite relationship agreement with Data ILG and Te Kāhui Raraunga Charitable Trust.

-We would like to thank the following organisations which kindly contributed data to this platform: StatsNZ, The Ministry of Education.
+We would like to thank the following organisations which kindly contributed data to this platform: StatsNZ, The Ministry of Education and the Ministry of Health.

 We are already working with other agencies and organisations to add further datasets to Te Whata.
 We will add these to the updates page as they go live.